jina-ai/jina/docs/tutorials/gpu_executor.md

 )
 ```

 Here we mounted the `~/.cache` directory, because this is where pre-built transformer models are saved in our case.
-But this could also be any custom directory - depends on the python package you are using, and how you specify the model loading path.
+But this could also be any custom directory - depends on the Python package you are using, and how you specify the model loading path.

 Now, if we run `python main.py` again you can see that no downloading happens inside the container, and that the encoding starts faster.

-## Using GPU with Hub executors
+## Using GPU with Hub Executors

-We now saw how to use GPU with our executor locally, and when using it in a Docker container.
-What about when we use executors from the Hub, is there any difference?
+We now saw how to use GPU with our Executor locally, and when using it in a Docker container.
+What about when we use Executors from Jina Hub, is there any difference?

 Nope!
-Not only that, many of the executors on the hub already come with a GPU-enabled version pre-built, usually under the `gpu` tag.
-Let's modify our example to use the pre-built `TransformerTorchEncoder` from the Hub
+Not only that, many of the Executors on Jina Hub already come with a GPU-enabled version pre-built, usually under the `gpu` tag.
+Let's modify our example to use the pre-built `TransformerTorchEncoder` from Jina Hub

 ```diff
 f = Flow().add(